eriksvoboda/election-analysis2/README.md

 ![](/Resources/election_analysis_output.png)

     # Add our dependencies.
 import csv
 import os

     # Add a variable to load a file from a path.
+And adding a variable to save the file to a path.
 file_to_load = os.path.join("Resources", "election_results.csv")
-# Add a variable to save the file to a path.
 file_to_save = os.path.join("analysis", "election_analysis.txt")

     # Initialize a total vote counter.
 total_votes = 0

     # Candidate Options and candidate votes.
 candidate_options = []
 candidate_votes = {}

     # 1: Create a county list and county votes dictionary.
 county_list = []
 county_votes = {}

     # Track the winning candidate, vote count and percentage
 winning_candidate = ""
 winning_count = 0
 winning_county = 0
 winning_percentage = 0
 winning_county_percent = 0

     # 2: Track the largest county and county voter turnout.
 largest_county_turnout = ""
 county_voter_turnout = 0

     # Read the csv and convert it into a list of dictionaries
 with open(file_to_load) as election_data:
     reader = csv.reader(election_data)